swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Detailed design

-### Upgrade path

-Due to the source breaking changes needed for the `/.../` syntax, it will be introduced in Swift 6 mode.
-However, projects will be able to adopt it earlier by using the compiler flag `-enable-regex-literals`.
-Note this does not affect the extended literal `#/.../#`, which will be usable immediately.

 ### Named typed captures

 Regex literals have their capture types statically determined by the capture groups present.
 This follows the same inference behavior as [the DSL][regex-dsl], and is explored in more detail in *[Strongly Typed Captures][strongly-typed-captures]*.
 One aspect of this that is currently unique to the literal is the ability to infer labeled tuple elements for named capture groups.
 For example: